Subjects:

 Hydraulic cylinder:

 A hydraulic cylinder consists of a housing containing a piston and piston rod.
 The operation is based on Pascal's Law, which has already been described.
-The hydraulic fluid is pumped into the cylinder on one side, causing the piston to make a rectilinear movement.
+The hydraulic fluid is pumped into the cylinder on one side, causing the piston to move in a straight line.
 Very high forces can be transmitted with the hydraulic cylinder.
 The following figure shows the three situations of a double-acting cylinder:

 On the side of the piston rod (right side in the picture above), the area where the hydraulic fluid presses against the piston is smaller.

-The following image shows the mechanism of an excavator.
-The combination of hinges, levers and separately controllable hydraulic cylinders ensures that the bucket is very manoeuvrable.
-The cylinders are of the double-acting type: by changing the fluid direction to and from the cylinder, the piston moves the other way.
+The following figure shows the mechanism of an excavator.
+The combination of hinges, levers and separately operable hydraulic cylinders ensures that the bucket is very manoeuvrable.
+The cylinders are of the double-acting type: by changing the fluid direction to and from the cylinder, the piston moves in the opposite direction.

 In addition to the double-acting cylinders, there are also:

-- Telescopic cylinder: a number of cylinders pushed together realize a large working length when extending.
-When retracted, the installation space is relatively small, thanks to the telescope design.
+• Telescopic cylinder: a number of cylinders pushed together create a large working length when extending.
+When retracted, the installation space is relatively small, thanks to the telescopic version.

 Calculate stroke volume:

-The different designs of cylinders make their applications versatile: when the piston rod has to exert a lot of force, the diameter of the piston rod is larger, as well as the piston, cylinder and the volume of liquid in the cylinder.
+Due to the different designs of cylinders, their applications are versatile: when the piston rod has to exert a lot of force, the diameter of the piston rod is larger, as well as the piston, cylinder and the volume of liquid in the cylinder.
 The dimensions depend on the installation location and the application for which the cylinder is used.
 We come across the following dimensions:

 The image below shows a cylinder containing the piston with piston rod.
 The explanation of the abbreviations is shown next to the image.